4Securitas/rstconn/README.md

 network services based on TCP if we know the information above.

 In practice, we should eavesdrop the victims’ communications to get their IPs, ports and the sequence number.
-You can do it by:

-Trick them to connect a malicious WiFi, or use other ways to hijack their communications.

-Sniff WiFi packets if they are near you and using WiFi.
-We can filter the TCP packets and find the newest packets that we want to attack.
+You can do it by filtering the TCP packets and find the newest packets that we want to attack.

 We can sends a TCP packet with RESET flag and the IPs and ports of source and destination are sniffed from victims.
 What’s more, the